MicrosoftDocs/visualfsharpdocs/docs/conceptual/event.scan['u,'t,'del]-function-[fsharp].md

 An event that fires on the updated state values.

 ## Remarks
 An item of internal state records the current value of the state parameter.
-The internal state is not locked during the execution of the accumulation function, so care should be taken that the input [IEvent](https://msdn.microsoft.com/library/8dbca0df-f8a1-40bd-8d50-aa26f6a8b862) is not triggered by multiple threads simultaneously.
+The internal state is not locked during the execution of the accumulation function, so care should be taken that the input [`IEvent`](https://msdn.microsoft.com/library/8dbca0df-f8a1-40bd-8d50-aa26f6a8b862) is not triggered by multiple threads simultaneously.

-This function is named **Scan** in compiled assemblies.
+This function is named `Scan` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Example
-The following code example shows how to use the Event.scan function.
 This code implements a simple click counter.
 Every time the user clicks on the form, the state increments by 1 and the form's text is changed to display the new state.

 [!code-fsharp[Main](snippets/fsevents/snippet8.fs)]